 – Definitions of Adventure Therapy

 – Location yourself in the spectrum of practice

 – Considering risk from an adventure and therapeutic perspective

 – Conversations about design and delivery of adventure based interventions

-In 2020, workshops are also planned for the last Wednesday of each month.
+We aim to host an online workshop on the last Wednesday of each month.
 Full details will be announced in our newsletter and via our Facebook page so be sure to connect with us to stay in the loop.